amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-find-best-video-format-for-facebook-ads.md

   - Slideshow ads
   - Stories
   - video ads
-seo_title: How to Find the Best Video Format for Facebook Ads
 metadescription: Want to take advantage of video advertising on Facebook?
 Read several recommendations on how you can discover the best video format for Facebook ads.
-focus_keyphrase: best video format for facebook ads
-seotitle: How to Find the Best Video Format for Facebook Ads
 ---
 <!--StartFragment-->